Work-KewalShah/KewalShah_MindHawks_NSG_Digirakshak_Hackathon/README.md

   - Anuj Shukla  ([anujmshukla2002@gmail.com](mailto:anujmshukla2002@gmail.com))
   - Smit Vidja  ([smitvidja2604@gmail.com](mailto:smitvidja2604@gmail.com))

+For inquiries, collaborations, or to learn more about our projects, please don't hesitate to contact us.
+We look forward to connecting with you!

 ## Contact Me

 I'd love to hear from you and answer any questions you may have about the applications or any other projects.
 Feel free to reach out to me: